SolaceSamples/solace-samples-dotnet/docs/_tutorials/request-reply.md

 ### Building

-Modify the example source code to reflect your Solace messaging router Virtual Private Network (VPN) name and credentials for connection (client username and optional password) as needed.
+Modify the example source code to reflect your Solace messaging router message-vpn name and credentials for connection (client username and optional password) as needed.

 Build it from Microsoft Visual Studio or command line: